PeterJeremiah/PeterJeremiah/README.md

 I am **Mingyuan Yang**, a undergraduate researcher in computer science.

 - 🎓 Undergraduate in Computer Science from Northwestern Polytechnical University（CHN）
-- 🌍 Macroeconomics and international trade as primary fields
+- 🌍 Focus on the machine learning and the effective mechanism of multi-modal learning
-- 📊 Skilled in handling large datasets and solving complicated models fast
+- 📊 Skilled in probabilistic modeling for large-scale sequential data, balancing computational efficiency with statistical robustness
-- 📘 Enjoy learning econometrics by coding estimators from scratch
+- 📘 Enjoy exploring learning mechanisms by implementing cross-modal reasoning modules from scratch
-- 💻 Write packages in Julia for high quality and reusable programs
+- 💻 Develop efficient and effective combination forecasting techniques utilizing machine learning methods

 ### Languages and Tools